 Crystal Opal

 Crystal opal is a water crystal of a transparent mineral.
-The image behind it can be seen through the surface of the gemstone.
-It can show a different taste when set in jewelry.
+The image behind the gem can be seen through the surface of the gem.
+It can present a different flavor when set in jewelry.

 opal value